Bioluminescence modeling for deep sea experiments: Current Modeling

-for any test function $\mathbf{w} \in \mathring{\mathbb{V}}_u$.\\ \\ The simulation is run up to $t=1200$ s, with a time step given by $\Delta t = 0.01$.
+noting that for each configuration, the flow covers a total distance of $60$ m $= 2L_x$.
 The mesh is implemented using Gmsh \cite{geuzaine2009gmsh}, and the finite element discretization is based on the automated finite element toolkit Firedrake\footnote{for further details, see \cite{homolya2018tsfc, luporini2017algorithm} or \url{http://firedrakeproject.org}} \cite{rathgeber2016firedrake}.
 The latter uses the solver library PETSc (see e.g. \cite{balay2019petsc, balay1997efficient}) to compute the resulting systems of equations.
-A snapshot of the simulation at 200 seconds is given in Figure \ref{flow_at_200}, depicting the turbulent vortex street's degraded periodic pattern.
-We find that the Strouhal number is higher than anticipated, noting that for such turbulent flows many aspects of the numerical scheme impact the latter number.
-This includes subtle factors such as the distance of the side walls to the cylinder \cite{behr1995incompressible}, and the precise mesh setup near the cylinder.\\ \\ Finally, given the simulation, the velocity field as well as the magnitude of its gradient, i.e. $|\nabla \mathbf{u}|(\mathbf{x}, t)$, are saved after each simulated second $\Delta t_s$ and passed on to the population simulation as described in Section (\ref{sec:pop}).
-While ideally, the velocity field information would be passed on after each time step $\Delta t$, here we instead chose $\Delta t_s$ to avoid large data storage requirements.
+A snapshot of the simulation at 300 seconds is given in Figure \ref{flow_at_300}, depicting the turbulent vortex street's degraded periodic pattern.
+We find that as expected, the $10$ cm/s flow generates a more degraded periodic pattern than the $2$ cm/s flow.
+However, the Strouhal number is higher than anticipated, noting that for such turbulent flows many aspects of the numerical scheme impact the latter number.
+This includes subtle factors such as the distance of the side walls to the cylinder \cite{behr1995incompressible}, the inflow's offset relative to the cylinder, and the precise mesh setup near the cylinder.\\ \\ In our simulation runs, we found $m=2$ nonlinear iterations to be sufficient.
+Further, in each iteration, the predictor problem \eqref{predictor_solve} -- which amounts to the majority of the scheme's computational cost - is solved for using GMRES, with BoomerAMG \cite{falgout_hypre_2002} used as preconditioner.\\ \\ Finally, given the simulations, compressed and filtered versions of the velocity field as well as the magnitude of its gradient, i.e. $|\nabla \mathbf{u}|(\mathbf{x}, t)$, are saved every $100$ time steps.
+This corresponds to $10$ cm distance covered by the flow for each of the three configurations.
+The filtering -- which can be seen as a post-processing step -- removes small scale oscillations in coarser mesh regions, which have no detrimental effect to the flow dynamics, but may spuriously trigger flashes for small choices of proportionality factor $\alpha$.
+The compression is done for the purpose of reducing the amount of data to be stored, and is achieved by interpolating the filtered velocity output field onto a first polynomial order vector Lagrangian finite element space.
+We note that Figures \ref{flow_past_cylinder} and \ref{flow_at_300} depict the velocity's compressed and filtered version.
+The filtering procedure is detailed further in \ref{sec:app:apps_psi_filter}.

+We provide three data sets, which we use later in the analysis for 2 cm/s, 5 cm/s and 10 cm/s flows \cite{wimmer_data_2021}.